gobdevel/Learning/Kubernetes/Basics/README.md

 If you are in same namespace you can directly use- `<service-name>:<port>`

-## Liveness and Readiness
+## Liveness and Readiness Probe
+Using these two probes, Kubernetes provides/manages high availabilty

+- **Liveness :** Whether my pod is alive.
+- **Readiness:**  Are you ready to accept new requests, Are you ready for LoadBalancer.
   Liveness probe runs before readiness probe.
   R u alive ?
 R u ready ?

-Liveness : Are you alive
-Readiness : Are you ready to accept new requests, Are you ready for LoadBalancer.

-#### DEPLOYMENT STARTEGY => BLUE-GREEN Deployment
+# Deployment Strategies -

+## Blue Green Deployment
-Green is running
+    - Gen is running
 Blue is new version of same application but having different app name label Single service is service Green one.
 To switch to Blue one, simply patch the running service -